 - Significantly upgrade the College's buildings, landscaping, and facilities, particularly clean, well-stocked, gender-neutral restrooms available throughout the campus. - Create more opportunities for students to engage socially with special attention to the critical mass of adult learners and students who take classes online for whom at times the College can feel empty and lacking a social culture (e.g., more clubs and student organizations, promoting athletics for campus and community engagement). - Keep Local "Talent" in Compton by engaging in more local outreach to residents, especially high schools, to encourage attendance at Compton College rather than a neighboring college, which requires the College to more directly address the negative stigma stemming from the College's loss of accreditation. - Intentionally build community with student parents, who face unique challenges that are directly related to having to negotiate the demands of school, parenting, and at times, employment.
 Having access to reliable childcare is a salient concern for student parents-particularly those who are single parents.
-Students suggested creating a support group or student organization for student parents so they can build community and support each other.

-• Offer targeted support for women of color akin to the program and support that's offered to men of color at the college.
+Students suggested creating a support group or student organization for student parents so they can build community and support each other. - Offer targeted support for women of color akin to the program and support that's offered to men of color at the college.
 Some of the women of color indicated they are getting support from the Men of Color program.
 A women of color program can provide valuable opportunities for community-building and support for women of color while also addressing the unique needs that emerge from their intersecting gender and racial identities.

-- Ensure that all faculty are proficient with instructional technology (e.g., use of Canvas for submission of assignments to avoid requiring assignments in hardcopy format and handwritten class notes, which creates additional challenges for students to print assigned. - Provide more robust tutoring support, especially for students who need to lowercase ath and English.
-Students suggested having more tutors available in both subjects and expanding the hours that tutoring is available and ensuring that tutors are well-trained and knowledgeable about effective instructional support practices. - Offer more on-campus food options to augment those currently provided through the Farmer's Market and Everytable and ensure that any food options that are offered on campus accept Electronic Benefits Transfer (EBT). - Reopen the swimming pool, which would be a great resource for students who need to enjoy it for recreational purposes and to de-stress and for the community surrounding the campus for swimming lessons, celebrations, and other community events. - Offer more short-term academic and workforce programs, particularly those that provide pathways to associate and bachelor's degrees, and which can be completed within one year and lead directly to employment that pays sustainable living wages. - Provide more dedicated programs and inclusive spaces and support for the LGBTQ+ community to ensure the College's support and engagement of students at the College.
+- Ensure that all faculty are proficient with instructional technology (e.g., use of Canvas for submission of assignments to avoid requiring assignments in hardcopy format and handwritten class notes, which creates additional challenges for students to print assignments and stay organized). - Provide more robust tutoring support, especially for students who need tutoring in Math and English.
+Students suggested having more tutors available in both subjects and expanding the hours that tutoring is available and ensuring that tutors are well-trained and knowledgeable about effective instructional support practices. - Offer more on-campus food options to augment those currently provided through the Farmer's Market and Everytable Café and ensure that any food options that are offered on campus accept Electronic Benefits Transfer (EBT). - Reopen the swimming pool, which would be a great resource for students who need to enjoy it for recreational purposes and to destress and for the community surrounding the campus for swimming lessons, celebrations, and other community events. - Offer more short-term academic and workforce programs, particularly those that provide pathways to associate and bachelor's degrees, and which can be completed within one year and lead directly to employment that pays sustainable living wages.

+support and engagement of students at the College.